josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌹_the_body_of_the_queen_and_the_body_of_the_state.md

 ---

-## ⚖️ III.
-Marriage as Constitutional Crisis
+## ⚖️ Marriage as Constitutional Crisis

 Marriage under monarchy is rarely only romantic.